 - naproxen (Aleve).

 If these fail, other supportive treatments are available.
 Recurrent headaches should be a signal to seek medical help.
-Massage, biofeedback, and stress management can all be used as adjuncts to help with control of tension headaches.
+Physical therapy, massage, biofeedback, and stress management can all be used as adjuncts to help with control of tension headaches.

 It is important to read the listing of ingredients in OTC pain medications.
 Often an OTC medication is a combination of ingredients, and the second or third listed ingredient may have the potential for drug interaction or contraindication based upon a patient's other medical issues For example:

 - Some OTC medications include caffeine, which may trigger rapid heartbeats in some patients.